juev/awesome-stars/README.md

 - [pass-otp](https://github.com/tadfisher/pass-otp) - A pass extension for managing one-time-password (OTP) tokens
 - [docker-diff](https://github.com/moul/docker-diff) - :whale: Compare Docker images
 - [vps-app-mailserver](https://github.com/snupt/vps-app-mailserver) -
-- [docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP and Cisco IPsec
+- [docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP, Cisco IPsec and IKEv2
 - [rust-ios-android](https://github.com/kennytm/rust-ios-android) - Example project for building a library for iOS + Android in Rust.
 - [prettyping](https://github.com/denilsonsa/prettyping) - `prettyping` is a wrapper around the standard `ping` tool, making the output prettier, more colorful, more compact, and easier to read.
 - [trust](https://github.com/japaric/trust) - Travis CI and AppVeyor template to test your Rust crate on 5 architectures and publish binary releases of it for Linux, macOS and Windows